 2. Research social media for the pieces that you don’t want to miss

 Grand Rapids is a very accessible city.
-For free parking on weekends, you can park in the lot next door to the YMCA located on Mt.
-Vernon Ave.
-NW.
 You can also use metered parking downtown.
 If you are willing to walk a little you can find free parking off of side streets.
 There are also parking garages downtown as well.

-You can also take advantage of the Meijer Park and Ride where you can leave your vehicle at several are Meijer stores and ride The Rapid (public transit) .
+You can also take advantage of the Meijer Park and Ride where you can leave your vehicle at several area Meijer stores and ride The Rapid (public transit).

 4. Check venue hours prior to arrival